RoXuS/react-seed/README.md

 # Reactjs-component-todolist

-A simple react seed to show how to create reusable component with karma test
+A simple react seed to show how to create a reusable component with karma tests

 ## Install dependencies
     npm install